espruino/Espruino/dist_readme.txt

    - The firmware image for Espruino Puck.js Devices See http://www.espruino.com/Puck.js#firmware-updates for more information

+espruino_#v##_pixljs.zip
+   - The firmware image for Espruino Pixl.js Devices See http://www.espruino.com/Pixl.js#firmware-updates for more information

 espruino_#v##_hystm32_24_ve.bin
    - 'HY'STM32F103VET6 ARM with 2.4" LCD display
      This is available from eBay